inducer/loopy/doc/tutorial.rst

     f64 st e: 65536

 :class:`loopy.ToCountMap` also makes it easy to determine the total amount of data moved in bytes.
-Suppose we want to know the total abount of global memory data loaded and stored.
+Suppose we want to know the total amount of global memory data loaded and stored.
 We can produce a map with just this information using :func:`loopy.ToCountMap.to_bytes` and :func:`loopy.ToCountMap.group_by`: